Kanab and the Surrounding Hotspots

 Kanab is an old western town on the Utah-Arizona border and offers access to some of Utah’s most scenic landscapes.
-If you’ve ever visited Wahweap Marina at Lake Powell or the North Rim of the Grand Canyon, chances are you passed through this picturesque little town on your way.
+If you’ve ever visited Lake Powell, or the North Rim of the Grand Canyon, chances are you passed through this little picturesque town.

-Coral Pink is a toy-hauler’s dream playground with nearly 4000 acres of salmon pink sand dunes to entertain any kind of ATV.
-Not only are there endless dunes to play on, you have access to slot canyons, ponderosa forests and caves to explore.
-The park itself has a 22 unit campground with hot showers, clean restrooms and a sewage disposal system making it even more desirable for us RV folks.
+Coral Pink is a toy-hauler’s dream playground.
+It has nearly 4000 acres of salmon pink sand dunes to entertain any kind of ATV.
+Not only that, but you can also explore the slot canyons, ponderosa forests and nearby caves.
+The park itself has a 22 unit campground with hot showers, clean restrooms and a sewage disposal system.
+It’s a great spot for RVers.
 Whether you love mountain biking, hiking, jumping the dune buggy or rolling down sand hills with your eyes and mouth squeezed shut, there is something at the Coral Pinks for you and your whole family.

 While you’re down there, you might as well stop at Peek-A-Boo Slot Canyon.
 Peek-A-Boo is part of Red Canyon and is easily accessible off of Highway 89 as well.
-You can access it by riding along a very sandy 4 wheel-drive track or by hiking cross-country over dune hills and open landscape.
+You can access it by riding along a very sandy 4 wheel-drive track.
+If you would rather hike it over the dune hills and open landscape that’s also an option.
 The hike itself is on a relatively flat and firm surface and easy for the whole family, at just under 3 miles.
-If you decide to ATV up to it, you can ride along the streambed all the way up to the start of the narrows.
+If you decide to take the ATV, you can ride along the streambed all the way to the narrows.
 The narrows here are a dark red sandstone with varying degrees of slot depths.
 The floor is sandy and easily traversed by visitors of all ages and is sure to wow even your littlest campers.

 Need another place to stop along Highway 89?
 Don’t forget Moqui Cave.
 Now a museum and gift shop, this cave has a large collection of dinosaur tracks and fossil minerals, as well as over 1000 arrowheads and pottery pieces from ancient Native American tribes.
-The cave is open Monday-Saturday from 9am-7pm and offers lots of fun souvenirs and knickknacks to remember your trip by.
+The cave offers lots of fun souvenirs and knickknacks to remember your trip by.

 Kanab itself offers a couple of attractions for the old western fans too.
-Little Hollywood Land allows you to explore movies sets from old western films and TV shows.
-Entrance is free but you can also reserve a spot at one of their Chuck Wagon Cookouts where a dutch-oven dinner and western entertainment is provided.
+Little Hollywood Land allows you to explore movie sets from old western films and TV shows.
+Entrance is free, but you can also reserve a spot at one of their Chuck Wagon Cookouts where a dutch-oven dinner and western entertainment is provided.
 Remember Gunsmoke?
 The TV series ran from 1955-1975 and had many of the outdoor scenes shot in Johnson Canyon, just outside of Kanab.
-The movie set is still visible from the road, though not accessible due to its general state of disrepair.